New Zealand · work sponsored

 Employer obtains accreditation

-The employer must apply to INZ for accreditation (Standard, High Volume, or Franchisee) before sponsoring any worker.
+The employer must apply to INZ for accreditation before sponsoring any worker.
+INZ also publishes an accredited-employer list that applicants can search by NZBN, company name or trading name.

 Job check

-The employer submits the job for a job check, demonstrating that the role meets the pay threshold and cannot be filled locally.
+The employer submits the job for a job check, demonstrating that the role pays the New Zealand market rate, meets employment-law requirements and satisfies any required labour-market steps.

 Worker applies for AEWV